Super Capers: Story

 The group is called out on a mission to stop the supervillain Captain Sludge (Jon Polito) and his Minotaur minion Cretan (Bobby "Slim" Jones) who are robbing an armored car.
 In a show of panic, Gruberman prays for help.
 Thinking he has the power of "Prayer", Will sends him out to fight and he supposedly forces a lamppost to fall onto Cretan, allowing the heroes to be victorious and earning Felicia's eye.
 However, Gruberman's world begins to fall apart when he and Brainard attempt to follow the suspicious Judge incognito when he is picked up by his chauffeur (Taylor Negron).
 Ed is set up for stealing millions in Gold Bullion and sending them to a Swiss Bank account, which the number was found conveniently in his pocket.

 Gruberman is taken by the Special Agents Smith (Doug Jones and Isaac C. Singleton Jr.) to visit the Judge.
 Red makes an appearance who reveals that the Judge is the Dark Winged Vesper and that she works for him.
 The Judge reveals himself to be Gruberman's father AND, and that the stunt that killed his parents was orchestrated by him (but not intended to be fatal).
 He attempts to lure Gruberman to the dark side (a'la Return of the Jedi).

 Gruberman manages to escape.
 In an ensuing chase with Sludge, he drives the RV off the Mount Rushmore national monument.
-When telling God that he will soon be with him, the vehicle reaches 88 miles per hour, sending him back to the date of his first mission 1 week prior (as Will Powers had put the date into the time circuits to mark the event).
+When telling God that he will soon be with him, the vehicle successfully reaches 88 miles per hour, sending him back to the date of his first mission 1 week prior (as Will Powers had put the date into the time circuits to mark the event).
 He travels to the bridge and learns that should he encounter his past self (before that he saw the judge and imitates the voice of Vito Corleone and the catchphrase "it was not personal, it was only business"), one of them would spontaneously combust.

 He manages to meet the Super Capers, and in the process of revealing the Judge's plans encounters his younger self.
 After giving away the events to follow in the week ahead, the Judge is immobilized by Freeze, Sludge and Cretan surrender, and Red is defeated by Freeze who admits her attraction to Gruberman.
 The confusion of two Grubermans is resolved when the past version combusts, leaving only the one from the future and the day appears to be saved.
 After noticing that the Judge escaped leaving his dropped pants behind, Gruberman and the Super Capers then drive off in their RV.